-California Native Plants: The Big Picture with Lisa Novick – This impactful lecture showcases the beauty and ecological importance of California native plants and how their use in the garden conserves water and energy.
+California Native Plants: The Big Picture – This lecture showcases the beauty and ecological importance of California native plants and how their use in the garden conserves water and energy.
 Learn about gardening for support of plant-animal relationships, biodiversity, ecosystem services, and our natural heritage.

-California Native Plant Horticulture with Lili Singer – The essentials on gardening with California flora: why natives are valuable, about plant communities, plus planting techniques, establishment, irrigation, pruning and ongoing maintenance.
-(Two hours)
+The Basics of Native Plant Horticulture – The essentials on gardening with California flora: why natives are valuable, about plant communities, plus planting techniques, establishment, irrigation, pruning and ongoing maintenance.

-Four Seasons of Color with California Natives with Lili Singer – Your native plant garden can be a seasonal showcase of flowers, seed, fruit, and foliage.
+Four Seasons of Color with California Natives – Your native plant garden can be a seasonal showcase of flowers, seed, fruit, and foliage.
 This class illustrates a wealth of trees, shrubs, vines, perennials and grasses that can ensure color all year long.

-Gardening for Wildlife with Lisa Novick – You and your garden can be part of local ecosystem health.
+Gardening for Wildlife – You and your garden can be part of local ecosystem health.
 This talk reveals native plants that provide essential leaf, nectar, seed, nut, and berry foods for Southern California bird, bee, and butterfly species, among other welcome wildlife.
 Plant natives and they will come!

-Native Plants and Hummingbirds with Lili Singer – Learn how to attract and support hummingbirds, including which native plants these tiny and beautiful creatures favor and how to keep the birds healthy and happy all year.
+Native Plants and Hummingbirds – Learn how to attract and support hummingbirds, including which native plants these tiny and beautiful creatures favor and how to keep the birds healthy and happy all year.

-Look, Ma, No Lawn! with Lili Singer – Are you ready to lose the lawn?
+Look, Ma, No Lawn! – Are you ready to lose the lawn?
 We’ll explain how to take it out and offer alternatives for the space: specifically low-care native plants that need no fertilizer and use a fraction of the water required for turf.